A search for near-infrared counterparts of two faint neutron star X-ray transients : XMMU J174716.1-281048 and SAX J1806.5-2215: Introduction

-On February 22, 2011, after 12 years in quiescence SAX1806 displayed another X-ray outburst \citep{Altamirano2011} and at the time of writing of the paper, the source is still active ( $>$ 1 year after the start of the outburst; \citealt{Kaur2012ATel3926}). {\it Swift}/XRT observations obtained on March 1, 2011 detected one bright source, within the {\it BeppoSAX} error circle of the source.
-The X-ray spectrum could be well fitted with a powerlaw model of $\Gamma$ $\sim$ 2 and N$_H$ of $\sim$ 5.6 $\times$ 10$^{22}$ cm$^{-2}$ \citep{Degenaar2011ATel3202}.
-The unabsorbed flux of the source suggest an X-ray luminosity of $\sim$ 2 $\times$ 10$^{36}$ erg s$^{-1}$ (for a distance of 8.0 kpc; \citealt{Degenaar2011}) which is similar to the X-ray activity level seen during its previous outburst.
-A {\it Chandra} observation of the source provided the best known position of the source with a 0$\farcs$6 accuracy (90\% confidence level) at RA : 18$^\mathrm{h}$ 06$^\mathrm{m}$ 32$\fs$177 and Dec : -22$^\circ$ 14$^{\prime}$ 17$\farcs$20 \citep{Chakrabarty2011ATel3218}.
-Previous {\it Chandra} and {\it Swift} observations of the source obtained between 2000-2009 did not detect the source with an upper limit on the X-ray luminosity of (0.5 - 2) $\times$ 10$^{33}$ erg s$^{-1}$ (\citealt{Chakrabarty2011ATel3218}, \citealt{Degenaar2011ATel3202}, \citealt{Campana2009}).
+On February 22, 2011, after 12 years in quiescence, SAX1806 displayed another X-ray outburst \citep{Altamirano2011}. {\it Swift} observations obtained on March 1, 2011 detected the source within the {\it BeppoSAX} error circle of the X-ray source.
+The X-ray spectrum from these observations could be well fitted with a powerlaw model of photon index $\Gamma$ of 2 and N$_H$ of 5.6 $\times$ 10$^{22}$ cm$^{-2}$ \citep{Degenaar2011ATel3202}.
+The unabsorbed flux of the source suggest an X-ray luminosity of 2 $\times$ 10$^{36}$ erg s$^{-1}$ for a distance of 8.0 kpc \citep{Degenaar2011ATel3202} which is similar to the X-ray activity level seen during its previous outburst.
+Since the beginning of the outburst in February 2011, SAX1806 has been observed several times using the {\it Swift} satellite and once using the {\it Chandra} satellite.
+The observations taken till October 2015 reported SAX1806 at similar fluxes (\citealt{Kaur2012ATel3926}, \citealt{DelSanto2012ATel4017}, \citealt{VSguera2015ATel8222}).
+Hence we can conclude that the source has been active for $> 5$ years till now.
+The {\it Chandra} observations provided the best known position of the source with a 0$\farcs$6 accuracy (90\% confidence level) at RA : 18$^\mathrm{h}$ 06$^\mathrm{m}$ 32$\fs$177 and Dec : -22$^\circ$ 14$^{\prime}$ 17$\farcs$20 \citep{Chakrabarty2011ATel3218}.
 The low peak X-ray luminosity of the source and the long outburst classify SAX1806 as a faint quasi-persistent X-ray transient.

 During the X-ray outburst, a NIR counterpart was detected in our $K_{\mathrm{s}}$ band observations obtained in March 2011 using the WHIRC instrument on the 3.5-meter WIYN telescope \citep{Kaur2011ATel3268} and the observations will be discussed in detail in this paper.